 Who Needs to File When Reporting Overseas Assets

 Resident aliens of U.S. territories and U.S. territory entities must file FBAR, but not Form 8938.
-Filing Form 8938 is mandatory for those U.S citizens, resident aliens, and certain non-resident aliens that have an interest in certain foreign financial assets and meet the reporting threshold set by the IRS.
+Filing Form 8938 is mandatory for U.S citizens, resident aliens, and certain non-resident aliens who have an interest in certain foreign financial assets and meet the reporting threshold set by the IRS.

 The filing threshold for FBAR is $10,000.
 If the value of your assets during a calendar year reaches $10,000 at any time, you will need to file an FBAR when reporting overseas assets.